SeisSol/SeisSol/Documentation/meshing-with-simmodeler.rst

 tab Analysis > Click twice on "New Case" on the Analysis Attributes panel. give a name.
-If your SimModeler is set for SeisSol, the solver seisSol should appear in the drop down menu.
+If your SimModeler is set for SeisSol, the solver seisSol should appear in the drop-down menu.

 Select the top surface (several surfaces can be selected by holding Shift), click on the + sign > Boundary conditions > Free Surface.
 And